 UKVI Approved Banks in India and Bank Statement Requirements 2026

 The maintenance fund requirement seems simple until you look at it from the perspective of a UKVI caseworker reviewing an Indian bank statement.
 The rules that feel intuitive — "just show you have the money" — are actually a precise evidentiary checklist.
-Getting any part wrong does not result in a request for clarification.
-It results in a refusal, with no refund of the visa fee or IHS.
+Getting any part wrong can result in a refusal.
+The visa application fee is generally not refunded after refusal; IHS refund treatment is separate.

 What the Maintenance Requirement Actually Is

 Unless your Certificate of Sponsorship (CoS) is issued by an A-rated sponsor who has certified maintenance on the document, you must demonstrate that you have held at least £1,270 in a qualifying account for 28 consecutive days.
-For most Skilled Worker applicants, A-rated sponsors do certify maintenance, which means you may not need to show bank statements at all.
+An A-rated sponsor may certify maintenance, which means you may not need to show bank statements at all.
 Check your CoS carefully before gathering any financial evidence.

 If maintenance is not certified on your CoS, the following rules apply strictly.